ANALYTICS SOLUTIONS2025-12-29

-Over the decades Business Intelligence has undergone a few iterations.
+Over the decades, Business Intelligence has undergone a few iterations.
 The BI you see today is a far cry from its avatar of about 50 years ago.

-In those days, was within the exclusive scope of a motley few in the top echelons of management.
+In those days, it was within the exclusive scope of a motley few in the top echelons of management.

 In addition, traditional platforms came with hefty price tags and were also time-intensive applications.

-It was open to data analysts and classified by data visualization, preparation and discovery.
+It was open to data analysts and classified by data visualization, preparation, and discovery.

 The modern-day version of Business Intelligence platforms is driven by artificial intelligence (AI) and is almost fully automated.

-Most businesses now prefer real-time or near real-time insights to make fast and accurate decisions.
+Most businesses now prefer real-time or near-real-time insights to make fast and accurate decisions.

 Business users today rely on fully automated Business Intelligence systems without even requiring large data science teams.